roca/GO/coursera/GoConcurrency/Week01/READE.md

 - Increasing transistor density leads to increased power consumption.
 High power leads to high temperature.
 Creative ways of keep the transitor cool is becoming increasingly difficult

--  Also has more and more transistor are pack close togther
+-  Also as the density of integrated circuits increase and transistors are packed closer togther, current leakages between circuts becomes a problem.